Folkestone Groomers Directory

 Failing to properly restrain your dog can result in a fine of up to £1,000 if you're stopped by police, and it may invalidate your insurance if you're involved in an accident.
 More importantly, an unrestrained dog becomes a projectile in a crash, putting everyone in the vehicle at serious risk.

-For Rule 57 compliance, the EZYDOG Dog Seat Belt Car Restraint - specifically designed to meet UK Highway Code Rule 57 requirements.
-Universal fit for most vehicles with adjustable safety restraint.
+For Rule 57 compliance, the EZYDOG Dog Seat Belt Car Restraint Harness is specifically designed to meet UK Highway Code Rule 57 requirements with universal fitting for all car models.

 Simply placing a crate in your boot isn't enough—it must be secured to prevent it sliding or tipping during sudden stops.
 Here's how to do it properly:

 Not all crates are equal when it comes to crash protection.
-Only a handful of products have undergone independent crash testing by recognised organisations.
-Here are the verified options:
+Only a handful of products have undergone independent crash testing by recognised organisations, and proper certification matters.[3]
+Here are the verified options available to UK dog owners:

-Gunner Kennel earned the "Top Performing Crate" designation in the Center for Pet Safety's 2015 crate study and holds a CPS 5-Star certification.
-These are rotomoulded plastic construction, meaning they're formed from a single piece without weak seams that could fail under impact.
+Gunner Kennel earned the "Top Performing Crate" designation in the Center for Pet Safety's 2015 crate study and holds a CPS 5-Star certification—the only double-walled rotomoulded kennel to achieve this rating.[3]
+These are formed from a single piece without weak seams that could fail under impact.

-The testing involved simulated crashes at motorway speeds, and Gunner crates demonstrated the ability to protect dogs and prevent the crate from becoming a projectile.
+The testing involved simulated crashes at approximately 30 mph, and Gunner crates demonstrated the ability to protect dogs and prevent the crate from becoming a projectile.
 Sizes range from small to XXL to accommodate most breeds.

 The Gunner Kennel is available directly from the manufacturer.
 CPS 5-Star certified with rotomoulded construction for maximum crash protection.
 Not available on UK affiliate sites but worth considering for ultimate travel safety.